shreya196/Placementguide/README.md

 # Placementguide
-An easy platform to facilitates the job recruitment process.
+An easy platform to facilitates the job recruitment process and for students.